christensenjo/la-clippers-data-visualization/README.md

 A data visualization tool and related resources for applying to the LA Clippers Basketball Full-Stack Developer position.

+See [questions.md](questions.md) for my responses to the questionaire.

 ## Run locally

 ### Setup .env